Farewell, winter. Goodbye and ta-ta and a big fat sayonara. Go beat up on Australia for a while.

 "All I have is ten dollars," she tells the driver.
 He lets her ride free.

-Hope-springs-eternal department: Irving's Sport Shops held a tennins togs sale in January.
+Hope-springs-eternal department: Irving's Sport Shops held a tennis togs sale in January.
 All sales records were shattered.

-Murphy's Law department: Hechinge's, Peoples Drug, Memco and Montgomery Ward all happen to be sold out of snow shovels the third week of January.
-At which point it snows harder that at any other time the whole winter.
+Murphy's Law department: Hechinger's, Peoples Drug, Memco and Montgomery Ward all happen to be sold out of snow shovels the third week of January.
+At which point it snows harder than at any other time the whole winter.

 See Dick slip.
 See him skid flat on his back.
-See Jane stoop to help him up.
-See Jane tumble, too.
+See Jame stoop to help him up.
+See Jane tumble too.